 16. Re-organization of hospital boards

-(1) The Governor may by notice published in the Government Gazette (“the relevant notice”) re-organize hospital boards.
+(1) The Governor may by notice published in the Government Gazette (the relevant notice) re-organize hospital boards.

 (2) For the purposes of subsection (1) the Governor may do either one or both of the following —

-(a) where a board (the “original board”) is constituted in relation to 2 or more public hospitals, constitute a separate board (the “additional board”) in relation to any one or more of those hospitals;
+(a) where a board (the original board) is constituted in relation to 2 or more public hospitals, constitute a separate board (the additional board) in relation to any one or more of those hospitals;

-(b) where a board (the “former board”) is constituted in relation to one or more public hospitals, amalgamate the former board with one or more other boards to form a new board (the “amalgamated board”).
+(b) where a board (the former board) is constituted in relation to one or more public hospitals, amalgamate the former board with one or more other boards to form a new board (the amalgamated board).

 (3) Whenever the Governor exercises the power conferred by subsection (1), the Governor —